Unveiling the Acrobat Within: A Volunteer’s Deep Dive into Cary Grant’s Early Career

 Our festival director Professor Charlotte Crofts presented on her chapter about the Looking For Archie Walking Tour at the Book Launch of Screen Tourism and Affective Landscapes, and spoke about her collaboration with Show of Strength Theatre Company to develop a new, actor-led theatre walk of Cary Grant/Archie’s Bristol – Raising Cary Grant – the SOLD OUT pilot is happening on 18 & 19 November this year, but we’re hatching plans to run the walk regularly to keep Cary alive in Bristol between festivals so do subscribe to our mailing list for updates.
 You can watch just Charlotte’s bit here, or you can watch the whole event here.

-If you are interested in purchasing the book, then the publishers Routledge have very kindly offer our audience a 20% Discount Code: EFL04.
+If you are interested in purchasing the book, then the publishers Routledge have very kindly offered our audience a 20% Discount Code: EFL04.
 More information on this flyer.

 Before our screening of Night and Day on Saturday 21 October at St Mary Redcliffe Church, you will be serenaded by show songs from the era by Keep It Vocal choirs, lead by Anya Szreter, a highly experienced and enthusiastic choral director now based in Bristol: